MraDmr0/qqEvolC/README.md

 * sigma2           = spreading of the second gaussian impulse

 ## Output description
-The executable outputs, at each time step saved, the following data:
+The executable outputs a file "prefix.txt" which contains, at each time step saved, the following data:
 * time ($\mu s$)
 * value of envelope function
 * wave-function of each energy level

 ## Utilities
-The package includes a Python script "Plot.py" that allows to easily plot the occupation probability and the envelope shape as a function of time.
+The package includes a Python script "Plot.py" that allows to easily plot the occupation probability and the envelope shape as a function of time:

+$python Plot.py prefix.

 ## Next developements
 The current Ver.
 1.0 implements the basic functions of the package.
 However, the code and the repository can be further developed from many points of view:
-* The code can be easily extended to support more energy levels
 * Overall the code should be better organized and commentend to become more user and developer friendly
 * A reorganization of the code should also aim to an enhancement of the performances, even with multi-thread parallelization if worth
 * The code can be extended by implementing more envelope functions or different potentials
 * The repository lacks practical examples which need to be included
 * The python script is simple and only works up to four levels, this needs to be generalized
 * The code was initially thought to implement also "qb_mode = on" to accept input parameters in a different form for the special case of a two-levels system

-## Current developements on this local version

-* implement the use of vectors in place of manual dynamical allocations and transform matrices in vectors: OK.
-Maybe Vmatrix?
-* implement RK45
-* check why std::ofstream raises segfault
-* correct spelling errors in readme!

 ## Other informations
 This code follows the Python version "Evoluzione.py" (https://github.com/MraDmr0/Evoluzione), which however lacks input and error handling.
 Moreover, the Python implementation is sevearly constrained by the computational performances offered by the language.
 Another Python version which leverages the Numba package for performance enhancements is under development.